rwblokzijl/Msc-thesis-EuroToken/thesis.md

 identity out of scope, the inadequacy of the credit card system at protecting users has been proven again and again.

-In response to the lack of good payment solutions from banks themselves many alternative payment systems have been developed, direct consumer to merchant payment systems like PayPal [@PayPal], Venmo [@Venmo] and Skrill [@Skrill:online] have emerged to fill the gap.
+In response to the lack of good payment solutions from banks themselves, many alternative payment systems have been developed.
+Direct consumer to merchant payment systems like PayPal [@PayPal], Venmo [@Venmo] and Skrill [@Skrill:online] have emerged to fill the gap left by credit cards.
 These services are working hard to integrate their solutions with traditional banks in order to make the process as seamless as possible.
-However, since integration has to be done for every bank individually, users are often stuck with these services as an additional bank account, that they maintain only for their payment capabilities.
-These services then lead to a similar problem as private banking: the tight coupling between a user and their banking/payment provider.
+However, since integration has to be done for every bank individually, users are often stuck with these services as an additional bank account which has to be maintained only for their payment capabilities.
+These services then lead to a similar problem as private
+banking: the tight coupling between a user and their banking/payment provider.

 This problem of tight coupling has been approached from many different angles, perhaps the most famous of which is Bitcoin[@Bitcoin:whitepaper].
-While criticising a number of issues that lie at the heart of value accounting in our current system, the Bitcoin white paper proposed a digital currency infrastructure that would completely move the very core of accounting to distributed, standardized and open system.
+While criticising a number of issues that lie at the heart of value accounting in our current system, the Bitcoin white paper proposed a digital currency infrastructure that completely redesigns the very core of value accounting to a distributed and open system.
 While the crypto-currency is extremely popular as an investment, any significant payment volumes have yet to be demonstrated.
-With transaction fees at around 59 dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not likely to become a direct consumer facing payment method.
+With transaction fees at around 59 US dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not likely to become a direct consumer facing payment method.

 Other solutions to the tight coupling problem have been successful on national levels.
-In the Netherlands the iDEAL system has succeeded in integrating most dutch banks under a single online payments banner.
+In the Netherlands the iDEAL system has succeeded in integrating most dutch banks under a single online payment system.
 In Norway a similar product called Vipps exists that integrates all Norwegian banks into a single payments app that enables users to transparently send money.
 Similar systems exist in many European countries [@EMPSA:online].
 However, the problem with these